TALlama/calville/characters/barry.md

 actor: John Hutcherson
 player: Juan Padilla

-Barry is a junior who works at the Rad Lab.
+Barry is a junior who worked at the Rad Lab until it [exploded][s02e01] while he was inside.
+When he awoke he found that he had super-speed, and he's trying to come to terms with this new reality.

+## Recent History

+After the Rad Lab [explosion][s02e01], Barry followed the advice of Claudia and reached out to Richard for help.
+In doing so, he let Chava and Richard know about his powers.

 ## Stats